segmentio/segment-docs/src/connections/storage/warehouses/redshift-useful-sql.md

 });
 ```

-Each track call is stored as a distinct row in a single Redshift table called `tracks`.
+Each Track call is stored as a distinct row in a single Redshift table called `tracks`.
 To get a table of your completed orders, you can run the following query:

 ```sql
 select *